mapr-demos/mapr-ycsb-scripts/README.md

 To assist in debugging bottlenecks or other test issues, ```runall.sh``` will optionally launch ```nmon``` to gather resource utilization statistics on each database node.
-To do this you must set the NMON_* variables to where you've placed the nmon binaries.
+To do this you must set the NMON_* variables (in env.sh) to where you've placed the nmon binaries.
 The nmon files are copied into the results workload directory after the test completes and can be viewed later with a GUI tool.
 For more information on ```nmon``` see [this page](http://nmon.sourceforge.net/pmwiki.php).